changken/RT-VIBE/README.md

 # Other fixes

 Remove `seqlen`.
-The seqlen in demo.py was not used (GRU sequence length is decided in runtime and equals to batch_size)
+The seqlen in demo.py has no usage (GRU sequence length is decided in runtime and equals to batch_size).
+With the fix in this repo, it is safe to set batch_size to 1.